ooats/LoginRegistration-system/README.md

-# LoginRegistration-system

-Login signin, signup system for android usig firebase
+# Android Login and registration system

+Login and signup using java and firebase.
+Features include
+-Email confirmation
+-Password reset